pivotal/LicenseFinder/readme.md

 $ license_finder move
 ```

-This will move your dependencies.* files to the /doc directory and update the config.
+This will move your `dependencies.*` files to the doc/ directory and update the config.

 ## Compatibility